HOW LONG DOES EACH THERAPY SESSION LAST? HOW MANY APPOINTMENTS WILL I NEED?

 PEACE providers currently include licensed psychologists (most who also hold additional licenses such as LSSP and/or LPC).
 Please check out our provider page to read more about us.
 Our providers received graduate level degrees, clinical training, and professional licenses within the mental health field.
 Psychologists and therapists do not prescribe medications.
 However, we collaborate and can refer you to medication providers (e.g. psychiatrists or primary care doctors if needed or requested) during your care, such as a psychiatrist or your primary care physician.

 WHAT CONCERNS DO YOU DIAGNOSE AND/OR TREAT?

-We specialize in neurodevelopmental differences such as autism, ADHD, dyslexia, learning disabilities, as well as mental health concerns such as depression, anxiety disorders, and bipolar disorders.
+Our providers have various experience to help with a wide range of concerns.
+Our areas of specialty include neurodevelopmental differences such as autism, ADHD, dyslexia, learning disabilities, as well as mental health concerns such as depression and anxiety disorders.
 We also have experience with trauma, stress, adjustment disorders, behavioral problems, and working with a system such as in family therapy.
 We do not treat learning disabilities but evaluate them and provide recommendations for home and school.
 Therapy may include components of individual therapy, family therapy, or parent coaching.

 WHAT THERAPEUTIC MODALITIES DO YOU USE?

 We are trained in various evidence-based modalities, including cognitive behavioral therapy, mindfulness, play therapy, solution focused therapy, and exposure with response prevention.
 Your provider may prefer specific modalities over others, so it is encouraged to discuss this with your provider if you are seeking a specific modality.
 Therapists prioritize creating a tailored and collaborative approach that is most appropriate to help you reach your goals.